JHubi1/ollama-app/README.md

 <!-- [<img src="assets/stores/FDroid.png" width="215" />](/com.freakurl.apps.ollama/) -->

 That's it, you've successfully installed Ollama App!
 Now just proceed to [Initial Setup](https://github.com/JHubi1/ollama-app/wiki/Getting-Started#initial-setup) or alternatively [Setup](#setup) below.

+### Ollama App for Desktop

+> [!WARNING]
+> This is still an experimental feature!
+Some functions may not work as intended.
+If you come across any errors, please create a new [issue report](https://github.com/JHubi1/ollama-app/issues/new/choose).

+There are a few things you might have to keep in mind if you're planning to use the experimental desktop support.

+#### Windows

+The Windows version is provided in the form of an installer, you can find it attached on the [latest release](https://github.com/JHubi1/ollama-app/releases).
+It's not signed, you might have to dismiss the Windows Defender screen by pressing "View More" > "Run Anyway".

+Windows app data is kept at: `C:\Users\[user]\AppData\Roaming\JHubi1\Ollama App`

+#### Linux

+The Linux version is provided in the form of a portable executable, you can find it attached on the [latest release](https://github.com/JHubi1/ollama-app/releases).
+To start it, execute `./ollama` in the extracted folder.

+If a message like `error while loading shared libraries: libgtk-3.so.0: cannot open shared object file` appears when you start the app, run the following commands:

+- `sudo apt-get update`
+- `sudo apt-get upgrade`
+- `sudo apt-get install packagekit-gtk3-module`

+Linux app data is kept at: `/home/[user]/.local/share/ollama`

 ### Setup